daniel-dihardja/jspm-react-boilerplate/README.md

 #Introduction
-Boilerplate for developing hybrid or desktop app based on JSPM, React & OnsenUI.
+Boilerplate for developing hybrid or desktop app based on jspm, React & OnsenUI.
 The bundled version of the app can then be integrated in either a cordova or an electron project.

 [jspm](http://jspm.io/)